Jinx Falkenburg: Personal life

 She also was involved in charitable work and was on the board of the North Shore Hospital in Manhasset, which her husband was instrumental in getting built.

 Falkenburg died on August 27, 2003, at the age of 84 at North Shore Hospital in Manhasset.
-She was cremated.
+Her body was cremated.

 Legacy

 For her contribution to the television industry, Falkenburg has a star on the Hollywood Walk of Fame at 1500 Vine Street.

 Fictional depiction

 Falkenburg is featured as a supporting character in books #1-3, set in World War II Burma, of a French graphic-novel series, Angel Wings.